cncf/foundation/charter.md

 	-	i.
 Included in CNCF, under a neutral home for collaboration

 		-	a.
-All aspects of the project are governed by the CNCF
+The project meets the requirements for being incuding as a CNCF project.

 		-	b.
 The project is marketed by the CNCF as a CNCF project